British Airways summer cancellations: All you need to know

 BA is taking nearly five million seats off the market, drastically reducing availability and pushing up fares

 “It’s the right thing to do for our customers and our colleagues,” said a British Airways spokesperson.
-They were talking about the latest cull of flights: a further 10,300 short-haul flights between August and October, affecting at least one million passengers with existing bookings.
+They were descrbing the latest cull of summer flights: a further 10,300 short-haul departures between August and October, affecting at least one million passengers with existing bookings.

 These are the key questions and answers.

-Is this a good day to bury bad flight news?
+Was it a good day to bury bad flight news?

 On any normal day, the news that the national airline has cancelled the flights of one million passengers with existing bookings would be the main headline.

-But the timing of the announcement, coinciding with the collapse of Boris Johnson’s government, appears accidental.
+But the timing of the announcement, coinciding with the drama at Downing Street, appears accidental.

 BA had to provide details of further peak season cancellations by Friday in order to keep its precious portfolio of arrival and departure slots in place next summer.

-A British Airways spokesperson said: “This new flexibility means that we can further reduce our schedule and consolidate some of our quieter services so that we can protect as many of our holiday flights as possible.”
+The British Airways spokesperson said: “This new flexibility means that we can further reduce our schedule and consolidate some of our quieter services so that we can protect as many of our holiday flights as possible.”

 Should anyone with a British Airways booking in August, September or October be worried?